Fully Variable Desmodromic VVA, "race winner" and "fuel ecconomy winner".

 shafts.

-Locking at an angle the control shaft that holds the roller, the system "degrades" down to a Desmodromic Constant Duration VVA (suitable for applications where the simplified direct control and the instant response are mandatory, like in motoGP).
-Locking at an angle the other control shaft, the system "degrades" down to a Desmodromic Lost Motion VVA.
-Locking both control shafts, the system degrades to a Desmodromic valve train.
+Locking (at an angle) the control shaft that holds the roller, the system "degrades" down to a Desmodromic Constant Duration VVA (suitable for applications where the simplified direct control and the instant response are mandatory, like in motoGP).

 Without springs of any kind and without camshafts, the DVVA